Category theory for scientists (Old version): Adjoint functors

-\begin{itemize} \item $\Ob\taking\Cat\to\Set$ has a left adjoint $\Set\to\Cat$ given by the discrete category. \item $\Ob\taking\Cat\to\Set$ has a right adjoint $\Set\to\Cat$ given by the indiscrete category. \item The underlying graph functor $\Cat\to\Grph$ has a left adjoint $\Grph\to\Cat$ given by the free category. \item The functor $\PrO\to\Grph$ given by drawing edges for $\leq$'s has a left adjoint given by existence of paths. \item The forgetful functor from posets to preorders has a left adjoint given by quotient by isomorphism relation. \item Given a set $A$, the functor $-\cross A\taking\Set\to\Set$ has a right adjoint $\Hom(A,-)$ (this is currying). \end{itemize}
+\begin{itemize} \item $\Ob\taking\Cat\to\Set$ has a left adjoint $\Set\to\Cat$ given by the discrete category. \item $\Ob\taking\Cat\to\Set$ has a right adjoint $\Set\to\Cat$ given by the indiscrete category. \item The underlying graph functor $\Cat\to\Grph$ has a left adjoint $\Grph\to\Cat$ given by the free category. \item The functor $\PrO\to\Grph$, given by drawing edges for $\leq$'s, has a left adjoint given by existence of paths. \item The forgetful functor from posets to preorders has a left adjoint given by quotient by isomorphism relation. \item Given a set $A$, the functor $(-\times A)\taking\Set\to\Set$ has a right adjoint $\Hom(A,-)$ (this was called currying in Section \ref{sec:currying}). \end{itemize}

 \end{example}

 \begin{exercise} Let $F\taking\mcC\to\mcD$ and $G\taking\mcD\to\mcC$ be mutually inverse equivalences of categories (see Definition \ref{def:equiv of cats}).
 Are they adjoint in one direction or the other? \end{exercise}